What does Self Massage actually do?

 - Don’t go too hard, too fast, graduate training loads over several weeks.

 At MoveWell we have created travel ready packages to enable both consistency in SMR and our activation bands to enable neuromuscular preparation and load acceptance through movement and positions that are specific to the activity being undertaken.

-Myofascial Release in both passive form and SMR, is best utilized during the correct stages of therapeutic rehabilitation where access to an increased range of motion or pain control enables greater immediate participation in rehabilitation exercises and normalising functional movement.
-SMR has been shown to effectively modulate painful neuromuscular stimuli (3).
+Massage in both passive form and SM, is best utilised during the correct stages of therapeutic rehabilitation to neuromodulate sensitive tissue allowing access to an increased range of motion or pain control enables greater immediate participation in rehabilitation exercises and normalising functional movement.
+SM has been shown to effectively modulate painful neuromuscular stimuli (3).
 This allows a window of increased AROM through which mobility and graduated loading exercises are less painful, more effective and more easily progressed.

 The observance of the increased pain pressure threshold (PPT) after foam rolling has now been well documented in the evidence base.
 Researchers theorize that pressure from the roller elicits a response from cutaneous and mechanoreceptors, the resulting nociceptive response triggers either the gate theory of pain pathway or the diffuse noxious inhibitory control theory pathway.
 Another study into ankle ROM (3) demonstrated a crossover effect by increasing ROM in the contralateral (untreated) leg.
 This crossover result suggests an additional global neural response.

 MoveWell advocate the use for SM in the right scenario and the correct stages stages of healing in a therapeutic rehabilitation setting.
 However, this should be determined by a health professional with appropriate experience.